hidny/CuboidSimplePhaseNetSearch/README.md

 For example:

-The question: 'if the reference index cell is 13 with rotation 1, can I add layer 0 on top of it?'
+The question: 'Can I add layer type 0 on top of index cell 13 with rotation 1?'

 becomes a question of ANDing 2 or 3 64-bit integer states.